WPSurfer.com

 I hope this has been really useful.
 If you still want to use a security plugin, use one which is really light and follow other common security measures.

-No security measure will protect you 100% if you make stupid mistakes regarding the security of your WordPress site.
+No security measure will protect you 100% if you make stupid decisions regarding the security of your WordPress site or sites.

 If you use nulled plugins and if your computer is full of illegal software.
 You might get what you deserve sooner or later.